walterisbrown/addisoncountyfielddays/content/exhibits/4H_Horse_and_Pony.md

 15. Large ponies small ponies show together.
 Ponies are 14.2 hands and under.
 Questionable ponies will be measured.
 16. Exhibitors must be neatly dressed while showing.
-Appropriate boots and ASTM/SEI approved helmets are a must.
+Appropriate boots and ASTM/SEI approved helmets are a must for exhibitors 18 years and under showing in 4-H or open classes.
 17. Addison County Fair & Field Days, Inc. and management assumes no responsibility for any injury to horse, pony or damage to any vehicle or equipment or injury to any rider.
 18. Please have your new 4-H papers available when you pick up your numbers and show